Aiden-ytarame/Pa-Api/README.md

 * Download the PaApi.dll from the latest github release and reference it in your plugin's project
 * Put *[BepInDependency("me.ytarane.PaApi")] attribute in your plugin
-* Remember to set aiden_ytarame-PaApi as a dependency in your manifest if you're uploading to thunderstore
+* Remember to set aiden_ytarame-PaApi-1.0.0 as a dependency in your manifest if you're uploading to thunderstore

 ### r2modman (recommended)